Jatropha

 ENDI SILK can meet some of our goals, e.g. employment, raising real income, viable livelihood and empowering women & children.
 ENDI/ERI can be marketed, and today is marketed by the Assam Government, as non-violent silk, grown on castor and the only silk reeled without cutting short the natural life of the pupae.
 Such fabric is a beautiful cream-white & may be promoted as-is in wealthy circles for white WEDDING DRESSES such as now worn in Christian ceremonies and increasingly in modern Buddhist societies with a combination of western & traditional wedding ceremonies, e.g. Singapore & Japan.

 In India too, Vaishnavas need not wear silk produced by killing silkworms when alternative, beautiful silk is easily available.
-It is emphasized by well-organized organizations.
+Silk is emphasized by well-organized organizations.
 Even schoolchildren build a powerful campaign: NO CRUEL SILK.

 Endi silk will help many women and children find productive employment.
 In a rural economy, one's value is proportional to one's economic input.
 Thus, cropping systems, or economic systems that reduce the role & relative importance of women, children & the elderly versus the able-bodied men upset many sets of balances in the village economy.
 Our current cropping systems and the enforced lack of choice has also enforced immiserization at many levels, as a result.
 Farmer suicides, Naxalism, Talibanism, all represent various facets of a larger social malaise.